tahiat/specimin/README.md

-# Specimin: the specification slicer
+# SpecSlice: the specification slicer

-**Note: Specimin is a work in progress, and is not yet fully functional.
+**Note: SpecSlice is a work in progress, and is not yet fully functional.
 Please check back later or contact the authors if you want to use the tool.**

-This document describes **Specimin** (SPECIfication MINimizer).
+This document describes **SpecSlice** (SPECIfication MINimizer).
-Specimin's goal is, given a Java Program *P* and a set of methods in that program *M*, produce a compilable, dependency-free version of *P* that contains (1) the body of each method in *M* and (2) as little else as possible while preserving the specifications (i.e., the signatures of methods, the structure of classes, etc.) used in the methods in *M*.
+SpecSlice's goal is, given a Java Program *P* and a set of methods in that program *M*, produce a compilable, dependency-free version of *P* that contains (1) the body of each method in *M* and (2) as little else as possible while preserving the specifications (i.e., the signatures of methods, the structure of classes, etc.) used in the methods in *M*.

-Specimin’s goal is to “stub out” everything that’s used by the target method(s), for the purpose of static analysis of the methods in the target set.
+SpecSlice’s goal is to “stub out” everything that’s used by the target method(s), for the purpose of static analysis of the methods in the target set.